 - "Your grandmother, still tooling around in a 2002 Mercury Topaz, could drive the C-Max Hybrid without instruction (try that with a Prius)." -- Autoblog

 Acceleration and Power

-The 2013 Ford C-Max combines a 2.0-liter four-cylinder engine with an electric motor for a combined power output of 188 horsepower.
+The 2013 Ford C-Max Hybrid combines a 2.0-liter four-cylinder engine with an electric motor for a combined power output of 188 horsepower.
 An electronically-controlled continuously variable transmission (CVT) sends power to the front wheels.
-Most reviewers say that the C-Max, unlike most hybrids, has good acceleration, though none calls it particularly powerful.
-They say the CVT works well and that the transition between gas and electric modes is smooth.
-A few wish that the C-Max allowed the driver to force the vehicle to stay in electric mode for as long as possible, like the Prius v does.
+Most reviewers say that the C-Max Hybrid, unlike most hybrids, has good acceleration, though none call it particularly powerful.
+They say the CVT works well and the transition between gas and electric modes is smooth.
+A few wish that the C-Max Hybrid allowed the driver to force the vehicle to stay in electric mode for as long as possible, like the Prius v does.

 - "Moreover, the 188-hp combined output of the system produces a lively throttle response and a distinct kittenish growl from up front." -- Car and Driver

 - "From the driver's seat it's easy to forget the C-MAX's hybrid status.
 Yes, there's a healthy hit of electrically-assisted torque off the line, and with the throttle on the mat the 2.0-liter and CVT transmission combination quickly hits a high note and stays there, but mainly the C-MAX simply goes." -- Road and Track

 - "When traffic opened up, I was able to give the accelerator a good squeeze and found that it wasn't lacking in the power department.
 Now, 188 combined horsepower isn't a ton, but it's more than enough to get the little MPV up to speed." -- CNET